O'Timons History, Family Crest & Coats of Arms

 The ancestors of the O'Timons surname in Ireland are thought to have arrived with or in the wake of the 12th century Anglo/ Norman invasion of the Emerald Isle, led by Strongbow.
 The surname O'Timons is ultimately derived from the personal names Timothy or Thomas.
 The Gaelic form of the surname O'Timons is Mac Toimin.

 Early Origins of the O'Timons family

-Another 131 words (9 lines of text) covering the years 117 and 1172 are included under the topic Early O'Timons History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our O'Timons research.
+Another 66 words (5 lines of text) covering the years 117 and 1172 are included under the topic Early O'Timons History in all our PDF Extended History products and printed products wherever possible.

 O'Timons Spelling Variations

 A single person's name was often spelt simply as it sounded by medieval scribes and church officials.
 An investigation into the specific origins the name O'Timons has revealed that such a practice has resulted in many spelling variations over the years.
 A few of its variants include: Timmons, Timmins, O'Timmon, O'Timmons, Tymon, McToimin and many more.

 Early Notables of the O'Timons family (pre 1700)